tscholze/kotlin-kmm-kennzeichner/README.md

 The app is built on the work of giants.
 Without the following folks, repositories and posts, my tiny project would not exist.

 - [David Herman (bitspittle)](https://github.com/bitspittle) - one of the most aspiring Kotlin educator and developer of [Kobweb](http://kobweb.varabyte.com)
-- [Adrian Witaszak (adrianwitaszak)](https://github.com/adrianwitaszak) for bringing the joy of KMM into my life
+- [Adrian Witaszak (adrianwitaszak)](https://github.com/adrianwitaszak) for bringing the joy of KMP into my life

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.